 In accordance with the principles of the Reggio Emilia approach, the Atelier team makes extensive use of creative provocations — non-verbal techniques that involve children in the creative process.
-For example, it could be a story about the Forest or an interesting piece of work displayed prominently.
+For example, it could be a story about the Playground or an interesting piece of work displayed prominently.

 Mon—Fri, 13:00–20:00